georgeleve/CS-345-Operating-Systems/README.md

-I took Operating Systems during me Computer Science Degree.
+I took Operating Systems Course during me Computer Science Degree.

 You can find more information about the course here: